K1D77A/cl-swimmingpool/README.md

 within.
 The floats store their start and end time, part of the stacktrace and the condition in the event an unhandled condition is signalled.

+A few notes:
+* Plastic floats are always added to the swimmer with the smallest number of floats.
+* Floats are not removed from a swimmer until you use the function (get-out ..), even if (get-out ..) signals a condition the float will be removed from the swimmer, however you will still be able to retrieve your result/backtrace etc using the accessors listed in package.lisp
+* If you use (bleach <pool>)  without the dirty flag you have to wait for all of your swimmers to finish executing before they will shutdown gracefully, if you want to bleach the pool instantly set dirty to non nil and it will use bt:destroy-thread.
+* You can stop individual swimmers using (drown <swimmer>) the same rules regarding the dirty flag apply.
+* When there is no work to be done the swimmers just sit and wait before checking if there is work to be done, you can increase/decrease this wait time by setting the variable *sleep-time* to whatever you want, currently it is 0.001.

 ```lisp
 ;make-swimming-pool